-History doesn't repeat itself, but it often rhymes, as the famous American writer Mark Twain said.
-We witnessed the history of Pax Britannica under the first Industrial Revolution and 19th century globalization, led by steam engines and textile manufacturing.
+and textile manufacturing.
 This was overtaken by Pax Americana, under the second industrial revolution, led by the introduction of electronics and automobiles in the second stage of globalization.
 Pax Americana, however, has been transitioning into another world order: Pax Asiana.
 China and other Asian nations are leading this new order, which has been shaped under the third industrial revolution driven by information technology and semiconductors (Shindo 1995).

 The rise of China and newly developed countries in Asia as economic powers was predicted as early as 2014 by the IMF Report after the Global Financial Crisis (2007~2011).
 According to the IMF Report, the total GDP of the emerging seven countries, known as E7 (China, Russia, India, Mexico, Turkey, Indonesia, and Argentine), had reached \$38.14 trillion.
 They surpassed the combined GDP of the developed G7 (US, Japan, Germany, France, Britain, Italy, and Canada), which is \$34.74 trillion.
-(IMF 2019)

 The great reversal is unfolding.
 The reversal between the North and the South has simultaneously proceeded with the reversal of the West and the East.
 The IMF Report had a shocking impact on the world.
 It heralded the coming Asia-Eurasian century, in which the non-Euro American countries have expanded their politico-economic influence.
 The Asia-Eurasian powers, centered on the rising China, Japan, India, ROK, ASEAN, Russia, and other nations, have become major players.
-In this sense, the Belt and Road Initiative (BRI) has symbolized the emergence of the new world order in the 21st century and the great shift in the global power structure.
+In this sense, the Belt and Road Initiative (BRI) has symbolized the emergence of the new world order in the twenty-first century and the great shift in the global power structure.
 It also suggests the end of Western-led European modernity.

 Therefore, the BRI is neither a utopian idea often named the "stars in the sky" as Japan's famous China specialist of Tokyo University called it.
 In his words, BRI projects look shiny in the sky but could neither be obtained nor realized on Earth.
-Japanese China specialists and journalists have also called the BRI the "pet project" of President

-Xi Jinping, suggesting it would disappear instantly after the Xi regime, or they have referred to it as the dangerous "Red talons" of expansionist China.
+Japanese China specialists and journalists have also called the BRI the "pet project" of President Xi Jinping, suggesting that it would disappear instantly after the Xi regime, or they have referred to it as the dangerous "Red talons" of expansionist China.

 Instead, the BRI should be situated as the historical product of the global structural changes led by China at the forefront of economic growth under the third wave of the globalization led by the Information Revolution.
 The BRI was and is the Chinese strategic response to recent domestic and global structural changes.
 These changes are delineated as follows.
 First, domestic structural limitations within China, including those imposed by past Chinese development policies, have begun to shift.
 Since the famous "Southern Tour Speeches" of Deng Xiaoping in the early 1990s, the Chinese government adopted the development-first strategy on the country's eastern coast.
 As a result, compared with the highly developed areas of the East Coast, the Western inland areas have been backward in development, and the domestic GDP gap between Eastern and Western China has continued to widen.
-For example, in 2016, the inland and border areas of Eastern China (the northeast, central, and western part of China) accounted for 90 percent of the nation's geographical space and 62 percent of the population.
-Trade volumes and foreign investments in these areas accounted for only 17 percent and 22 percent, respectively, and the disposable income percentages were 60 percent and 70 percent, respectively, of those of the inner Eastern area's residents.
-(Xu
+For example, in 2016, the inland and border areas of Eastern China (the northeast, central, and western part of China) accounted for 90% of the nation's geographical space and 62% of the population.
+Trade volumes and foreign investments in these areas accounted for only

+17% and 22%, respectively, and the disposable income percentages were 60% and 70%, respectively, of those of the inner Eastern area's residents.